 - Director involvement: Leave was granted for recovery from the director if the company defaults, under the employment standards "person involved" provisions.

-- Penalties: Although penalties can be available for employment standards breaches, the Authority recorded that penalties were not able to be ordered because the penalty application was out of time.
+- Penalties: The Authority recorded that penalties were not able to be ordered because the penalty application was out of time.

 Orders made (amounts)